wgong/py4kids/lesson-14-db/neo4j/Neo4j.README.md

 ### :play concept
 A graph database can store any kind of data using a few simple concepts:

-* Nodes - graph data records
+* Nodes - graph data records      :annotated by ()
-* Relationships - connect nodes
+* Relationships - connect nodes   :annotated by []
-* Properties - named data values
+* Properties - named data values  :annotated by {}

 Nodes can be grouped together by applying a Label to each member.
 In our social graph, we'll label each node that represents a Person.
 (Label is like Node-type)

 A node can have zero or more labels
 Labels do not have any properties